Homs: 21st century

 From May 2011 – May 2014, the city was under siege by the Syrian Army and security forces.
 The Syrian government claimed it was targeting "armed gangs" and "terrorists" in the area.
 According to the Syrian opposition, Homs has since become a "blighted city", where authorities regularly block deliveries of medicine, food and fuel to the inhabitants of certain districts.
 By June, there were near-daily confrontations between protesting residents and Syrian forces.
 As a result of these circumstances, there have been more deaths in Homs and its vicinity than in other areas of Syria.
-Homs was the first Syrian city where images of al-Assad and his family were routinely torn down or defaced and the first place where Syrian forces used artillery during the uprising.
+Homs was the first Syrian city where images of al-Assad and his family were routinely torn down or defaced and the first place where Syrian forces used artillery during the uprising, earning the city the nickname "Capital of the Revolution".
 The Center for Documenting Violations in Syria claims that at least 1,770 people have been killed in Homs since the uprising began.

 On 9 December 2015, under a UN-negotiated deal, the remnants of anti-government forces and their families, that had been under siege the al-Waer district for three years, began to evacuate from the city.

 Homs was the site of heavy fighting between government forces and the Syrian opposition during the 2024 Homs offensive.
 On 7 December 2024, Syrian rebels claimed that they had captured Homs.